 Prepare Your Soil

 Spinach grows best in crumbly, well-draining soil.
-I recommend mixing compost (organic is best) with coconut coir or peat moss, which you can pick up on Amazon.
-To make things a little easier, you can buy organic potting soil like this one from Miracle-Gro.
+I recommend mixing compost (organic is best) with coconut coir or peat moss.
+To make things a little easier, you can buy organic potting soil.

 Spinach isn’t overly picky about soil pH, as long as it’s neither severely acidic or alkaline.
 If you want, you can use a soil pH tester to ensure the pH is 6-7, which is ideal for growing spinach in pots.

-Make sure the soil does not clog your pot’s drainage hole, which can lead to overwatering your spinach.
-Drainage hole screens work well (like this one) as do leftover pieces of broken terra cotta or ceramic pots.
+Make sure the soil does not clog your pot’s drainage hole, which can lead to overwatering your spinach plants.
+Drainage hole screens work well as do leftover pieces of broken terra cotta or ceramic pots.

 How to Plant Spinach in a Pot